imagineeeinc/Small-Image-format/README.md

 # Small Image format
 a small image format for portable images.

-## Current Edtion is 0.01.0
+## Current Edition is 0.01.0

 # Philosophy
-The main idea of Small Image Format(sif) is to be a highly portable image format, being small in size while having losing no data; uses a lossless compresion known as [Run Length Encoding](https://en.wikipedia.org/wiki/Run-length_encoding).
+The main idea of Small Image Format(sif) is to be a highly portable image format, being small in size while having losing no data; uses a lossless compression known as [Run Length Encoding](https://en.wikipedia.org/wiki/Run-length_encoding).
 It also emphasises on ease of implementation, easy to read/ edit and for eductaion (teaching how image starage and compresion works).

 # Things in this repo

-There are encoders, decoders, converters and viewers in this repo mainly wrriten in rust and js
+There are encoders, decoders, converters and viewers in this repo mainly written in rust and js.
+Check it out in [The Projects Section](#the-projects)

 # Specification
 The Specs: